Connect with others who understand.

 Written by Emily Wagner, M.S.

-Has your doctor or rheumatologist told you to stop taking your hydroxychloroquine (Plaquenil) prescription, or have you been experiencing side effects that make you want to stop?
-If so, you might be wondering how long it stays in your system and how long it might take until your side effects become less intense.
+Has your health care provider or rheumatologist told you to stop taking your hydroxychloroquine (Plaquenil) prescription, or do you have side effects that make you want to stop?
+If so, you might wonder how long hydroxychloroquine stays in your system and when the side effects should ease up.

-Some MyLupusTeam members have also asked others about their experiences coming off hydroxychloroquine and how long the drug sticks around after stopping it.
+Some MyLupusTeam members also asked others about their experiences coming off hydroxychloroquine and how long the drug sticks around.
 One member wrote, “I was told to come off Plaquenil by my doctor.
 My question is, how long does it stay in your body once you’re off of it?
 I’ve been on it for six months.”

 In this article, we’ll discuss what hydroxychloroquine is, how it’s used to manage lupus, and how long it stays in your body after you stop taking it.
 We’ll also go over what to do if you miss a dose of hydroxychloroquine and how it can affect your condition.